Josh Jung Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have the first-ranked team ERA among all MLB pitching staffs (3.56).
+- The Astros have a 3.57 team ERA that ranks first across all MLB pitching staffs.

-- Astros pitchers combine to rank 14th in baseball in home runs allowed (90 total, 1.1 per game).
+- Astros pitchers combine to give up 90 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

 © 2023 Data Skrive.
 All rights reserved.